pichsenmeister/barrel-js/README.md

 A template expression is wrapped into `{{` + key + `}}` braces.

-You can compile this templates in JavaScript by using the `set` function, which takes two parameters
+You can compile this templates in JavaScript by using the `compile` function, which takes two parameters
 1. the JSON or String template
 2. a context object containing key value pairs of template expressions and values

-To receive the parsed template with its given context, execute the `set` function:
+To receive the parsed template with its given context, execute the `compile` function:

 ```javascript
 const barrel = ('barrel-js');